mynameistito/movember-tracker/README.md

 ## How It Works

-- The Worker checks your Movember page every time someone requests the data
+- The Worker fetches your Movember page HTML directly using `fetch()`
+- Parses the HTML using regex patterns to extract donation amounts from CSS classes
 - Results are cached for 5 minutes to avoid excessive requests
-- Uses Cloudflare's Browser Rendering API to scrape the page
+- Much faster and more cost-effective than browser rendering

 ## Troubleshooting

 **Worker shows errors:**
 - Check the **"Logs"** tab in your Worker dashboard
 - Make sure your KV namespace binding is named `CACHE`
-- Make sure your Browser Rendering binding is named `MYBROWSER`
+- If you see "Could not find raised amount in HTML", the page structure may have changed or requires JavaScript execution

 **Wrong donation amount:**
 - The Worker caches data for 5 minutes - wait a bit and try again
-- Double-check that your Movember URL is correct in `src/index.ts`
+- Double-check that the `memberId` parameter matches your Movember member ID
+- You can force a fresh scrape by adding `&grab-live=true` to the URL

-**Need to update the Movember URL:**
+**Need to change the default member ID:**
 - Edit `src/index.ts` in your GitHub repository
+- Find `const DEFAULT_MEMBER_ID = "14810348";` and change the ID
 - Cloudflare will automatically redeploy when you commit changes

 ## License